fjohnnyg/Quizz/README.md

 >- More than 2 players can play the game.
 >
 >
->- A player chooses the topic (GEOGRAPHY, SPORTS, ART, GENERAL).
+>- A player chooses the topic (GEOGRAPHY, SPORTS, ART, ALL THEMES).
 >
 >
 >- A question is presented randomly by the topic.
->
->
->- If the player chooses the topic GENERAL, the question is chosen randomly from all previous topics.
 >
 >
 >- After the question is presented, the player receives 3 options of answers.
 He/she has to press the key (A, B or C) choosing which answer is correct.
 >
 >